Georgian U-19 Liga: Structure and format

 A playing season of the league consists of two parts.
 During the first phase, teams play double round robin.
 The top five teams qualify for Championship group which determines the winner via an eight-game tournament.
 The remaining clubs take part in Relegation round with the bottom team to be relegated to the Silver League.
 The latter is the 2nd and last division of the youth league, contested by eleven teams in 2025.

 Seasons run based on Spring-Autumn system.

 History

 The eight-team league competition started on 22 August 2016, replacing the tournament held among the reserve teams.
 Based on geographic principle, it was initially divided into eastern and western groups with top two teams advancing to semifinals.
 Saburtalo became the first champions after a narrow victory over Dinamo Tbilisi.

 In 2018, the league featured nine teams.
 Locomotive under head coach Suliko Davitashvili produced an unbeaten run, winning 25 out of 28 games and claimed the champions' title.

 The 2020 league season was abandoned after three rounds following a COVID-19 outbreak.
 The latter affected the next season as well with the competition completed in June 2022.
-Dinamo have dominated during the recent period, securing three out of possible four titles.
+Dinamo have dominated during the recent period, securing four out of possible five titles.